mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 15 November 2025

-- The average temperature today is 10.35˚C,
+- The average temperature today is 10.77˚C,
-- With highs of 10.85˚C and lows of 9.82˚C,
+- With highs of 11.4˚C and lows of 10.38˚C,
-- It may feel like 9.97˚C with overcast clouds
+- It may feel like 10.44˚C with broken clouds
-- The wind speed is 1.34m/s and visibility is 10000m
+- The wind speed is 3.09m/s and visibility is 7000m
-- The pressure is 1007hPa and humidity is 97%
+- The pressure is 1008hPa and humidity is 97%
 - The sun will rise at 07:28 and set at 16:18

 <!-- weather_marker ends -->